Desperate times call for desperate measures.

 - or, Stick it to the man.

-I know a few people who have done this, and each one regrets it.
 Don’t make this mistake, you’ve got a whole future to lose, and unless you plan on financing yourself, a whole lot of future credit problems.

 This is the worst in my opinion because it combines the above “nothing left to lose” mentality with aggression towards everyone who loves you.
 Just because your loved ones offer advice that you may not agree with, it doesn’t mean they are your enemy.
 If you’re in a bad situation, then maybe it’s time you listen to the people who speak contrary.
 What you have been doing hasn’t worked so far, so why not try something different.

-Don’t alienate yourself from the people you love just because the bank account is a bit too low, or your behind here or there.
-Without your family, your just a person living in a house.
+Don’t alienate yourself from the people you love just because the bank account is a bit too low, or you’re behind here or there.
+Without your family, you’re just a person living in a house.
 Your family is the reason you should be trying your hardest to do well.
 When times get tough, stress increases, but you should recognize it and not take it out on the people who care about you.